pipelinelabo/datalaiq-wiki/gui/queries/queries.md

 ![](dhcp-top.png)

 By clicking and holding the left mouse button on the timeframe selector, we can highlight a portion of the timeframe.
-Releasing the mouse button will cause Gravwell to zoom in on the selected portion, re-calculating the appropriate results *without* re-running the query:
+Releasing the mouse button will cause DatalaiQ to zoom in on the selected portion, re-calculating the appropriate results *without* re-running the query:

 ![](dhcp-zoomed.png)